Deep Single Image Deraining using An Asymetric Cycle Generative and Adversarial Framework: PROPOSED METHOD

 \section{PROPOSED METHOD}

-In this section, we present the architecture of our UALF in detail.
-An overview framework of the proposed UALF is shown in Fig. \ref{totall-structure}, our UALF consists of a Rain-fog2Clean block and a Clean2Rain-fog block.
+In this section, we present the architecture of our ACGF in detail.
+An overview framework of the proposed ACGF is shown in Fig. \ref{totall-structure}, our ACGF consists of a Rain-fog2Clean block and a Clean2Rain-fog block.
 In these two blocks, there are five main networks: a Derain-fog network (DRFN, $ G_D $), a Rain-fog Decoupling and Reorganization network (RFDR, $ G_R $), an Attention Rain-fog Feature Extraction network (ARFE, $ G_A $) and two discriminators ($ D_A $ and $ D_B $).

 For Rain-fog2clean block, its main purpose is to recover a clear image from the rain image.
 Given rain image $ I_{rf} $, we first input it into DRFN and ARFE to get the clear image $ \hat{O}_c $ and the rain-fog relevant feature $ F $, respectively.
 Then we concatenate these two outputs and input them to RFDR to reconstruct the rain image $ \hat{I}_{rf} $.
 The above process can be expressed by the following formulas: